eralddavid/causal-diagram-test/causal_model.md

 graph TD
     A["Early Adoption (10 Transaction in First 7D)"]
     B["Business Capacity"]
-    C["External sources - This is new changes"] D["Transaction per User 100 First 30D"]
+    C["External sources - This is new change"] D["Transaction per User 100 First 30D"]
     E["Testing new variable"]